5.3 Price Elasticity of Supply

 - The price elasticity of supply is greater when the length of time under consideration is longer because over time producers have more options for adjusting to the change in price.

 - When applied to labor supply, the price elasticity of supply is usually positive but can be negative.
 If higher wages induce people to work more, the labor supply curve is upward sloping and the price elasticity of supply is positive.
-In some very high-paying professions, the labor supply curve may have a negative slope, which leads to a negative price elasticity of supply.
+In some very high-paying professions or other unusual circumstances, the labor supply curve may have a negative slope, which leads to a negative price elasticity of supply.

 In the late 1990s, it was reported on the news that the high-tech industry was worried about being able to find enough workers with computer-related expertise.
 Job offers for recent college graduates with degrees in computer science went with high salaries.
 It was also reported that more undergraduates than ever were majoring in computer science.
 Compare the price elasticity of supply of computer scientists at that point in time to the price elasticity of supply of computer scientists over a longer period of, say, 1999 to 2009.